EricWay1024/Advent-of-Code-2021-Solution/8/README.md

 We first notice that `ans['a']` is the character which appears in the pattern for `7` but not in for `1`.

-Then let us count the occurrences of each segments in the ten given patterns, as we find that in the ten standard patterns, each segment has the following occurrences:
+Then let us count the occurrences of each segment in the ten given patterns, as we find that in the ten standard patterns, each segment has the following occurrences:

 ```
 a: 8